-When the MTK starts, you are immediately presented with a dialog box for Project Management.
-You type in payroll as the project name and leave the path name as the default value.
-You enter a meaningful description, to distinguish the project from any other migration projects that you might create, such as Migrating Payroll files for 1st Quarter.
+When the MTK starts for the first time, you are presented with a dialog box for Project Management.
+You type in "payroll" as the project name and leave the path name as the default value.
+You enter a meaningful description, to distinguish the project from any other migration projects that you might create, such as "Migrating Payroll files for 1st Quarter".